Meet The Team.

 Training is not just about getting our dogs to do what we want.
 Training is about our way of being with our dogs and the way we train establishes our whole mind set about how we relate to our dogs.
 We communicate with our dogs through mutual trust and respect which guides them into making the right choices while strengthening our relationship.

-Through training with rewards-based methods, we show our dogs that there is something good in it for them when they do what we want, and nothing in it for them when they don't - this creates well-mannered, canine companions without using force or intimidation, without getting frustrated and without risking the trust and respect that we want in our relationships with our dogs.
+Through training with rewards-based methods, we show our dogs that there is something good in it for them when they do what we want, and nothing in it for them when they don't - this creates well-mannered, canine companions without using force or intimidation, without getting frustrated and without risking breaking the trust and respect that we want in our relationships with our dogs.
 Modern, force-free dog training techniques used by Waggle Tails have been universally endorsed by the behavioural scientific community as the most effective, long-lasting, humane and safest methods in dog training.

 Scientific studies have shown that using old fashioned 'dominance-based' dog training techniques are confrontational, punitive and break down the trust and relationship with our dogs which is why we choose not to support or utilise these training methods.